- Not a substitute for professional veterinary help.

 For example, some breeds have a higher cold tolerance than others, such as long-haired dogs who are typically better equipped for frosty weather than short-haired breeds.
 Other heartier breeds such as Retrievers, Huskies, and Newfoundlands have special double coats that act as insulation, help them repel water, and can even help regulate their body temperature.

-Age and Medical Considerations
+Age and medical considerations

 Even dogs bred for colder climes have their limits in cold water.
 For instance, if your senior Lab has a medical condition, check with your veterinarian before taking them swimming outside.

 Small breeds, short-haired dogs, puppies and geriatric dogs, and those with heart or other medical conditions are all more sensitive to colder temperatures.
 If your dog falls into any of these categories, think twice before spending long periods of time at the river or local swimming hole.
-An indoor dog swimming pool may be a better option or a dog park with a creek for splashing.

 Air Temperature